farzmr/InstacartMarketBasketAnalysis/README.md

 ## Dashboards

-I have uploaded a file named `dashboards_picture` which includes pictures of the three dashboards I created in Tableau.
+I have uploaded a file named `DashboardPictures` which includes pictures of the three dashboards I created in Tableau.
 These dashboards feature various filters and views to provide a comprehensive analysis of the data.

 ## Dataset